 How to vote on polling day

-To be able to vote, you must first be registered.
+To be able to vote, you need to be registered.

-2. Tell the staff inside the polling station your name and address.
-This is so they can check that you are on the electoral register.
-You can show them your poll card, but you do not need to take your polling card with you to vote
+- Tell the staff inside the polling station your name and address.
+They will check that you are on the electoral register.
+You do not need to take your polling card with you to vote